ghorvath78/butools/doc/source/index.rst

 Loading BuTools
 ---------------

-The packages of BuTools can be loaded individually, but there is a convenience function :func:`BuToolsInit()` available as well.
+The packages of BuTools can be loaded individually, but there are convenience functions available to load everything as well.
 If BuTools is located in directory <BTDir>, all BuTools packages can be loaded by

 .. list-table::
     :widths: 50 50

-    * - :code:`run('<BTDir>/BuToolsInit.m')`
+    * - :code:`run('<BTDir>/Matlab/BuToolsInit.m')`
       - in Matlab,
+    * - :code:`%run "<BTDir>/Python/BuToolsInit"`
+      - in an IPython console,
+    * - :code:`AppendTo[$Path,"<BTDir>/Mathematica"]; <<BuTools``
+      - in Mathematica.

+In case of Matlab and IPython no other preparations and installation steps are required, BuToolsInit adjusts the Path variable, too.

-The :func:`BuToolsInit()` function has two optional arguments as well, by which it is possible to initialize the BuToolsVerbose and
+The :func:`BuToolsInit()` function has two optional arguments as well, by which it is possible to initialize the BuToolsVerbose, BuToolsCheckInput and BuToolsCheckPrecision global variables.
-BuToolsCheckInput global variables.

 Packages